TGiles/static-site/blog/posts/2020/htmlToPdfCI.md

 This part is where `inquirer` will come in handy.
 By handling all the input and creating a compiled options object, we can pass the options to our main logic.
 Additionally, if we call our CLI with the `--ci` flag then our interface will run the PDF generation automatically.

+So I create the options object by asking the following prompts:
+* Enter a file name for generated PDF
+* Enter a destination path for generated PDF
+* Enter the file name of the source HTML document
+* Enter the path of the source HTML document
+* Enter the path to the generated site folder
+* Save responses to .htmltopdf.json?

+Inquirer has different prompt formats you can use such as: `input`, `password`, `list`, `checkbox`, `confirm`, and others.
+For my file name prompts, I used the simple text `input` prompt.
+Since entering file paths can be tedious, I wanted prompt format that could speed up this process.
+Luckily, inquirer has some featured plugins and one of these plugins is a [fuzzy path search!](https://github.com/adelsz/inquirer-fuzzy-path)